boraaonur/create-chrome-extension/README.md

 ## Important Notes

-- This starter is tailored for developers looking to manipulate the DOM and use React within a Chrome extension.
+- /content folder assumes that you are looking to manipulate the DOM using React.
 If you're not planning to do that, a more straightforward NodeJS template that outputs a single `content.js` might be more appropriate.

 ## Usage